edunham/slides/humanhacking/rewrite.rst

 recognize the difference between wanting people who *think differently* and people who *look different*.

+IMAGE: stickman and sketch sharing a thoughtbubble with IRC computer in it, other sketch with thoughtbubble of email computer

 delegation
 ----------

 EMPOWER minions
 knowing it'll happen == knowing who'll do it

+IMAGE: stickman handing sketch the map

 manage burnout
 --------------

+IMAGE: sketches waving papers at sad-looking Stickman

 dropped balls aren't noticed as much as you think; monitor own state carefully so burnout doesn't sneak up